Brand Name Breo Ellipta Common Name fluticasone - vilanterol

 Heart conditions: Vilanterol may cause increased blood pressure, rapid heart rate or irregular heart rhythms, including an irregular heartbeat called QT prolongation.
 QT prolongation is a serious life-threatening condition that can cause fainting, seizures, and sudden death.
 If you are at risk for heart rhythm problems (e.g., people with heart failure, angina, low potassium or magnesium levels), high blood pressure or other heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Infections: This medication, like other corticosteroids, may prevent the early signs of a serious infection from being noticed.
-This medication may also increase the risk of experiencing infections such as pneumonia and other serious lung infections.
 Try to limit the amount of time you spend around others who have recently had infections such as chickenpox or measles.
 If you do come into contact with someone who has one of these infections, contact your doctor for advice.

 Oral hygiene: Fluticasone may cause thrush infection in the mouth and throat.
 Adequate oral hygiene is very important in minimizing the overgrowth of microorganisms such as candidiasis (thrush).
 To reduce the risk of infection, gargle with water after each use of this medication.